korczis/gooddata-fuse/README.md

 ## Notice

-**This is not official GoodData project is not supported and/or recommended for production use.
+**This is not official GoodData project neither is supported and/or recommended for production use.
 You have been warned.**

 ## Status